Home

 I ordered a surname search several years ago.
 Can I get a listing of what has been added for this surname since then?

+You may reorder a surname search report at any time.
 You will receive a full report which lists what was found at the earlier date and what has been added since.
 If you received one more than a year or two ago, there will probably be quite a few more entries listed.
 The database has approximately doubled in size since 1995.
 The fee to reorder a listing for a surname you have already ordered is one-half the current search price ($10 for most surnames, $15 and $25 for more common names).
 Please contact us for reorders.

-Is this index available at the Fort Wayne library?
+Is this index available at libraries?

 Do you really index the "fine print" lists of birth, divorces, etc. from the big papers like THE INDIANAPOLIS STAR and SOUTH BEND TRIBUNE?